vc-souza/UIAutomatorTutorial/README.md

 ## *Setup*:
 - Download and install the [Android SDK](https://developer.android.com/sdk/index.html)
-- Using the SDK Manager, install the _Android Testing Support Library_
+- Using the SDK Manager, install the _Android Testing Support Repository_
 - Create a simple Java project, and add the following jar files to the build path:
   * _android-sdk/platforms/\<api-version\>/android.jar_
   * _android-sdk/platforms/\<api-version\>/uiautomator.jar_